jruels/packer-tf/labs/packer-build/index.md

 ### Validate Template
 Before we take this template and build an image from it, let's validate the template by running `packer validate example.pkr.hcl`.
 This command checks the syntax as well as the configuration values to verify they look valid.
-If the the template is valid there should not be any output.
+If the template is valid, there should not be any output.
 If there are any errors, this command will tell you.

 ```bash
 packer validate example.pkr.hcl